 The program is oriented towards practical horsemanship.
 A major part of it is oriented towards the understanding of horse psychology and behavior.
-(How to communicate with horses).
 The skills obtained during the course of the program are not an end in itself.
 They give the rider the ‘tools’ and knowledge to deal with every kind of horse behavior and challenging natural situations during riding.
 The education is aimed at the achievement of stability, maneuverability, effortlessness and confidence.
 The program teaches techniques for working with horses, which can assist in returning the attention, respect, and trust of the horse, if necessary.

 Our goal is to provide you with the necessary skills and knowledge applicable in real situations during riding both out in the nature as well as on the arena.
 The program is structured in a way applicable for both beginners and advanced riders.
 It contains three separate upgrading courses.
 Every subsequent course adds a new level of knowledge and skills.

 “Adgor 1” – Fundamental Groundwork and Riding Course

 “Adgor 2” – Intermediate Groundwork and Riding Course